SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/develop-sbndaq-with-spack/docs/setup_walkthru_06.md

 Once in the interactive shell, run the `make` command and examine the output for errors.
 Modify the problematic file and rerun `make` until all issues are resolved and the build completes successfully.
 Then, type `exit` to leave the shell.

-Respond with `n` to the `Did the build succeed? (y/N):` question to continue rebuilding the remaining projects that were not built.
+Respond with `n` to the `Did the build succeed? (y/N):` question to continue rebuilding the remaining package that were not built.
 Afterwards, respond with `y` to exit the interactive session and proceed with the rest of the script.

 If everything appears fully built, answer `y` to the `Continue with buildcache creation?
 (Y/n):` question; otherwise, answer `n`.